What is BOX's Intrinsic value?

 • Conservative capital structure (Debt/Equity of 0.14)

-Given these factors, we believe Box Inc is currently significantly overvalued with the potential for long-term appreciation based on the company's growth trajectory and financial strength.
+Given these factors, we believe Box Inc is currently moderately overvalued with the potential for long-term appreciation based on the company's growth trajectory and financial strength.